Mage-Control-Systems-Ltd/KiABOM/_sources/usage.rst.txt

 For custom grouping presets it is the same process but by using the ``group_preset_dict`` and by specifying yourcustom preset with ``--group-preset PRESET``.
 A limitation placed for the group presets is that they should contain at least the ``Value`` and ``Footprint`` group values.
 This is in place to promote a good standard of BOM generation.

 Both of these preset groups can be used together by specifying ``--preset PRESET`` which uses ``preset_dict`` to specify both the group and column presets.
-The presets in this variable are in a ``COLUMNS PRESER, GROUP PRESET`` format.
+The presets in this variable are in a ``COLUMNS PRESET, GROUP PRESET`` format.
 See below for an example on how to use these variables for customisation (dots imply ommission of the other entries),

 .. code-block:: python